threefoldfoundation/www_examplesite/content/page/page3/pricing_plans/main/main.md

 ---
-id: participate_pricing
+id: pricing
-title: Pricing Plans
+title: Title
-button1: Monthly billing
+button1: Button
-button2: Yearly billing
+button2: Button
 ---

-Start building for free, then add a site plan to go live.
-Account plans unlock additional features.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.